rlilow/CORAS/README.md

 - `analyze_reconstructed_fields.x`
   Analyze the reconstructed density and velocity fields for given normalized growth rate and external bulk flow contribution.
   Among other things, this computes both fields on a slice through the supergalactic plane, and their standard deviations as a function of radius.

+- `compute_reconstructed_velocities_for_CF3_galaxies.x`
+  Compute the reconstructed velocities and their errors at the positions of the Cosmicflows-3 galaxies and their associated groups.
+  Precomputed velocity errors are used if this executable is run again or if `analyze_reconstructed_fields.x` has been run before and if the parameter `ANALYSIS_USE_PRECOMPUTED_RECONSTRUCTION_ERRORS` in `configuration.hpp` is set to `true`.
+  This drastically reduces the execution time, as it avoids generating a set of constrained realizations to re-compute these errors.
+  The reconstructed Cosmicflows-3 velocities described above in the **Data** section have been computed with this executable and the default settings.

 - `compare_reconstructed_and_observed_velocities.x`
   Compare the reconstructed and observed radial velocities for given normalized growth rate, external bulk flow contribution and distance catalog Hubble constant.